 A lot of people like me were frightened when Bolton got the nod for National Security Advisor.
 We knew he’d recommend war at every turn.
 What we didn’t fully appreciate is how little the windy exhortations of a guy like Bolton really matter to Donald, and how short the life expectancy of any of his advisors tends to be, even those as domineering and committed as the Evil Walrus.
 Like all the others, he got a couple of at-bats, whiffed on the unholy breaking stuff that Donald was pitching, and got yanked after just a couple of innings.
 So it goes in Trumplandia.
 We had nothing to get worked up about.

 The more legitimate worry now is that the whole structure of the National Security Council, once the most crucial advisory body of the executive branch, has more or less ceased to exist.
 Bolton dismantled the Council, and Trump dismantled Bolton.
 Now what?
 Nobody knows.
 It’s not clear yet who’ll be tapped to take Bolton’s place.
 Maybe somebody qualified.
 Maybe Seb Gorka.
 Maybe nobody.
 After all, Trump doesn’t really need a National Security Advisor.
 He listens to himself.
-He has a very good brain, you know.
+He has a very good brain, you know, and he’s said a lot of things.